matthewstokeley/France/README.md

 ##### A word of caution

-`frames` are essentially css components written in scss, making extensive use of `@extend` to implement inheritance within the property field, as opposed to built-in but less performative approaches to selecting - cascading and css operators.
-CSS output is granular - *properties shouldn't repeat*.
-Coupled with the `bem` naming convention, this produces highly-specified selectors.
+`frames` are essentially css components written in scss, making extensive use of `@extend` to implement composition with injection as opposed to 'built-in' but less performative approaches to selecting - cascading and css operators.
+Coupled with the `bem` naming convention, this produces highly-specified selectors, and outputs a css file where properties don't repeat.
 The main flaw, or at least one of them, in the design of this performance-driven approach to element selectors and properties is file size.
 Selector performance is already fast - the larger file size (due to repeating selectors) probably outweighs performance and maintenance concerns.
 Tests are needed.
 In this regard, `frames` is experimental, however, there might be a use case.

 The name is a reference to a common metaphor used to teach theoretical perspectives.